 Unfortunately, as emotional support animals are not service dogs or guide dogs, they are not allowed to accompany owners into the workplace.

-Nevertheless, should people who have a mental illness, find that an emotional support animal betters their work performance, then you can consider speaking with your boss about bringing your ESA to your job.
+Nevertheless, should people who have a mental illness find that an emotional support animal betters their work performance, then it’s worth speaking with your boss about bringing your ESA to work.
+Be sure to mention the benefits the ESA would have on your morale and work productivity.

 Living in Ontario has its perks!
 For the most part, the majority of housing agencies and landlords allow pets in homes.